just-containers/s6-overlay/README.md

   - exists, and is writable by the `nobody` user
   - does not exist, but the parent folder is writable by the `nobody` user.

-You can create log folders in `cont-init.d` scripts, or create them in your run script.
-Here, we'll create them with `cont-init.d` scripts.
+You can create log folders in `cont-init.d` scripts, or as s6-rc oneshots.

-`/etc/cont-init.d/myapp-logfolder`:
+Here is an example of a logged service `myapp` implemented the old way:

+`/etc/cont-init.d/myapp-log-prepare`:
 ```
-#!/bin/sh
+#!/bin/sh -e
 mkdir -p /var/log/myapp
 chown nobody:nogroup /var/log/myapp
+chmod 02755 /var/log/myapp
 ```

-This example will send all the log lines present in stdin (following the rules described in `S6_LOGGING_SCRIPT`) to `/var/log/myapp`:
+`/etc/services.d/myapp/run`:
+#!/bin/sh
+exec 2>&1
+exec mydaemon-in-the-foreground-and-logging-to-stderr

 `/etc/services.d/myapp/log/run`:
 ```